tradecloud/tradecloud-docs-api-v2/order/buyer/issue/README.md

 ## Lines

-* `lines`: a purchase order contains one or multiple lines
-* `line`: a purchase order line which contains at least the position, item and delivery schedule.
+lines`: a purchase order contains one or multiple lines.
+A purchase order line contains at least the position, item and delivery schedule.
 It is structured as a JSON element in the `lines` JSON array.
 * `position`: the required line position identifier within the purchase order
 * `row`: the optional row label for this position.
 Only use a row when there is a distinction between position and row in your ERP system.
 Do NOT use row as identifier.